Collaborative Research Center 1368 - Oxygen-free production

 Project leader: Prof. Dr. rer. nat.
 Alfred Weber

-Funding period: 01/2020 - 12/2023
+Funding phase 1: 01/2020 - 12/2023

 Funding body: DFG

-Subproject S01 "Central Analytics
+Subproject S01 "Central Analytics"

 Project leader: Prof. Dr. rer. nat.
 Wolfgang Maus-Friedrichs, Dr. rer. nat.
 René Gustus

-Funding period: 01/2020 - 12/2023
+Funding phase 1: 01/2020 - 12/2023

 Funding body: DFG

-Researcher: M. Sc.
+Supervisor: M. Sc.
 Maik Szafarska